 Zoe C is bartending, brings me an icy vodka, pours beverage of choice for the others, red wine mostly, with spritzers for the kids, a couple tablespoons of white and the rest seltzer.

-Once the lasagna has rested so it stays firm when she cuts chunks, she puts a square on each plate, I serve then bring the warm crusty ciabatta with clarified garlic butter.
+Once the lasagna has rested she cuts chunks, she puts a square on each plate, I serve then bring the warm crusty ciabatta with clarified garlic butter.

 Zackary sniffs, “Vegetable lasagna, tomato, onion, carrots, broccoli, cauliflower, roasted peppers and mushrooms.
 Um, ricotta cheese and something else…mozzarella.
 How’d I do?”

 Elle, “Right on the money honey, you’re getting talented young man.”

 “I kind of cheated, hung out with Mac while she put it together, but she didn’t tell me what she was using.”

 Nat, “Then that’s hardly cheating, if I closed my eyes I’d get garlic, onions and maybe tomato sauce.
 Onions are pretty simple, but carrots, cauliflower?”